authelia/authelia/docs/content/configuration/methods/files.md

 ---
 title: "Files"
 description: "Using the YAML File Configuration Method."
-lead: "Authelia can be configured via files.
+summary: "Authelia can be configured via files.
 This section describes utilizing this method."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []